Home

 If your dog seems hyperactive, take him to the vet.
 You vet will perform a thorough physical exam, and also do blood tests for thyroid problems that might be causing the behavior.
 If no physical cause is found, then the problem is behavioral.

-Treating Dog Hyperactivity
+Treating Hyperactivity in Dogs

 If your dog has thyroid problems or other physical causes for hyperactivity, your vet will prescribe treatment for these.
 Thyroid problems are generally treated with daily medication.